-In 2018, the City entered into a loan agreement with a maximum balance of \$2,500,000 (only \$1,456,757 was drawn as of December 31, 2021).
-This note is due in semi-annual installments of interest at 3.31 percent per annum with a single, final principal payment on October 2022 of all then outstanding amounts.
+In 2018, the City entered into a loan agreement with a maximum balance of \$2,500,000.
+This note was due in semi-annual installments of interest at 3.31% per annum with a single, final principal payment on October 2022 of all then outstanding amounts.
 The proceeds were used to provide funds to be applied for and toward interim financial costs of improvements and upgrades to the City's Water System, and paying the costs of issuing the 2018 Series C Note.
 This note is secured by the general taxes and other general revenues of the City; and contains a provision that if amounts are not paid when due, all outstanding principal with all accrued, unpaid, interest and all fees and costs, if any, shall be due and payable.
+During 2022, the City currently refunded a portion of its General Obligation Note, Series C of 2018 with the issuance of its General Obligation Bond, Series B of 2022.